 Sam has been appointed head of the Unconstrained Strategies team at Momentum Asset Management and brings 16 years' of domestic and global investment experience to the firm.
 Sam was at Investec Asset Management until September 2011, where he held the positions of director, head of South African equities and portfolio manager in the Global Contrarian team.
 He started his career in the investment management industry at Allan Gray and moved to Abvest (now ABSA Asset Management), where he fulfilled the roles of portfolio manager, chief investment officer and, ultimately, chief executive officer, before leaving to join Investec Asset Management in early 2006.
 He headed a team of investment professionals responsible for well over R100 billion in equities across the full spectrum of portfolios, from pure equity to multiasset mandates.
 He was the lead portfolio manager and key decision maker for close on R40 billion in client assets, including the Investec Global Franchise Fund and Investec Cautious Managed Fund.
 He also managed the Discovery Equity Fund from its inception in November 2007.

-The Fund outperformed the World Index (in $) for the quarter, with a 10.55% decline.
-The MSCI World Index experienced a large 13.42% loss over the quarter (it's worst quarterly performance since the third quarter of 2011).
-MSCI Emerging Market Index declined by 7.41% over the quarter.
+Portfolio overview The Fund lagged the World Index (in $) for the quarter, despite a satisfactory 10.2% advance.
+The MSCI World Index experienced a 12.5% return over the quarter.

-The extent of the outperformance in the fourth quarter has placed the fund ahead of the MSCI World on most periods ranging from 3 months, 1 year, 2 years and since inception.
 Stock selection has been a solid contributor while sector selection has been a significant detractor.
 Dollar strength continued and provided a mild headwind to non-US listed stocks.
-The fund has lower direct EM exposure, which detracted in Q4, despite adding significant value in prior periods.
+The fund has lower direct EM exposure, which added at some value at the margin.

 The portfolio will apart from assets in liquid form, invest solely in the participatory interests of the Counterpoint Global Equity Fund established under the Sanlam Global Funds PLC scheme.
 This portfolio invests in participatory interests of underlying portfolios that provide exposure to investments across a broad range of asset classes, currencies and market sectors, operated in territories with a regulatory environment which is to the satisfaction of the Manager and Trustee of a sufficient standard to provide investor protection at least equivalent to that in South Africa.